Solve Market-Risk and Probability Questions

 - If they are dependent with correlation `ρ`, what is `Var(X + Y)`?

-3. **Monty Hall problem**
+3. **Monty Hall problem.**

 There are 3 doors.
 One door hides a car and the other 2 hide goats.
 You choose one door.
-The host, who knows where the car is, opens a different door that contains a goat and offers you the chance to switch to the remaining unopened door.
+The host, who knows where the car is, opens a different door that always reveals a goat and offers you the chance to switch to the remaining unopened door.
 Should you switch, and what is the probability of winning if you stay versus switch?

-4. **Eight balls, one heavier**
+4. **Eight balls, one heavier.**